iax7/pdfh/doc/README.md

             yield os.path.join(path, pdffile)

 def print_ident(field, value, **kwargs):
-    """Print value with the color specified and correct identation.
+    """Print value with the color specified and correct indentation.

     Args:
         field (int): The value name
         value (str): The value to print
         color (AnsiFore): The color to use
-        field_width (int): The identation lenght of fields
+        field_width (int): The indentation length of fields

     Returns:
         None: No value is returned.